jcaillon/valet/tests.d/lib-test/results.approved.md

 If a tested function or command does not produce the expected output, you can explicitly throw an error to stop the test suite execution by calling `test::fail`.

 This will mark the test suite as failed and it will log your message as well as the line number and file of the test failure for easier debugging.

+### ✔️ Direct assertions

+If you need to make direct assertions, you can use the assert library (include `assert`).

+It provides a set of convenient assertion functions such as `assert::equals`, `assert::isPath`, etc... that will throw an error with a detailed message if the assertion is not verified.

 ### ✋ Conditionally skipping a test suite